ron-dadon/formz/docs/api-docs.md

 |values|`object<string, any>|A map of the form values|

 <div class="alert alert-info mt-3">
-    <i class="fas fa-info-circle"></i> Props passed to the Formz component that are not part of the Formz component props will be passed as well, as long as they don't conflict with the names of the render props.
+    <i class="fas fa-info-circle"></i> Props passed to the Formz component that are not a part of the Formz component props will be passed as well, as long as they don't conflict with the names of the render props.
 </div>

 ### Field render props